Colleen Smart: 1988–1989

-Colleen is first seen in the general store where she is talking to Celia Stewart (Fiona Spence) and they become good friends and gossips.
+Colleen was born in Summer Bay as the product of an affair between local businessman Gordon Stewart and Mavis Hickey.
+Merv Hickey, the man who Colleen believed was her father, was abusive to her and Mavis.
+Colleen grew up admiring and envying the Stewart family for the family structure she did not have.
+She is first seen in the general store where she is talking to Celia Stewart (Fiona Spence) and they become good friends and gossips.
 Colleen tells Pippa Fletcher (Vanessa Downing) that Carly Morris (Sharyn Hodgson) has been sexually assaulted before she gets a chance to, which annoys those around her.
-Colleen later reappears when Lance wins money ($500,000AUS) on the lottery and he gives some money to his father Les (Kevin Golsby), who runs off with another woman, leaving Colleen devastated.
+Colleen later reappears when her son, Lance wins $500,000 on the lottery and he gives some money to his father Les Smart (Kevin Golsby), who runs off with another woman, leaving Colleen devastated.
 Colleen, unable to remain living in the family home, moves with Lance into his new mobile home much to his chagrin.

-Colleen starts feuding with Morag Bellingham (Cornelia Frances) and enjoys insulting Roo Stewart (Justine Clarke).
-Floss McPhee (Sheila Kennelly) makes Colleen believe in horoscopes and she becomes convinced she shouldn't be with Donald Fisher (Norman Coburn).
+Colleen starts feuding with Morag Bellingham (Frances) and enjoys insulting Roo Stewart (Justine Clarke).
+Floss McPhee (Sheila Kennelly) makes Colleen believe in horoscopes and she becomes convinced she should not be with Donald Fisher (Norman Coburn).
 Floss tries to help her to divorce Donald, and Lance becomes happy with this.
 He enlists Martin Dibble (Craig Thompson) to help him and they try to make it seem as if Donald is an alcoholic like Les so Colleen will be put off.
 Celia ruins the plan and gets drunk instead.
 Donald eventually gave in to Colleen and they become just good friends.

 Colleen becomes friends with Lance's new girlfriend Marilyn Chambers (Emily Symons).
-Colleen causes more trouble for Roo when she spreads rumours that she is having an affair with Frank Morgan (Alex Papps) behind her cousin and Frank's wife Bobby's (Nicolle Dickson) back (Almost prophetically, Frank does ultimately leave Bobby for Roo sometime after).
+Colleen causes more trouble for Roo when she spreads rumours that she is having an affair with Frank Morgan (Alex Papps) behind her cousin and Frank's wife Bobby's (Nicolle Dickson) back.
+Almost prophetically, Frank does ultimately leave Bobby for Roo sometime after.
 When, Lance later ends his relationship with Marilyn, she starts to dislike her and feuds with her.
-Marilyn tells Colleen it's her constant meddling in Lance's life that caused the breakup.
+Marilyn tells Colleen that her constant meddling in Lance's life caused the break-up.
 When Lance confirms this, she leaves town to stay with her sister, Patricia in Cairns.